This section of the website is devoted to students who should be starting from as early as their year 9/10 to prepare for college applications.

 - Select the most challenging courses your school is offering: In general, during the last semester of Grade 10, you will be required to select your subjects for year 11.
 Regardless of the educational system you are enrolled in, it is essential to remember that the sciences and math are important for your future study at the medical college.
 We highly recommend students select the most challenging courses or programs their school is offering in these subjects.
 In other words, if your school is offering an advanced level course (especially biology, chemistry and math), you are highly encouraged to enroll in these courses.
 If you are planning on taking external tests (AP, IB2, A Levels etc.), please ensure you select at least two sciences and one math course.

 - Extra-curricular activities: Whether you start a new activity or continue with an old one, it is important to note that extra-curricular activities reflect your engagement as an active member in your community.
 Whether you choose an activity that is strictly relevant to medicine or not is not important.
 The number of community service hours does not matter as much as the benefits you draw out of it.
-You will be required to list and describe these activities on your application when you apply to WCM-Q. It is worth checking the sections of our website announcing the different outreach activities that the Office of Student Recruitment and Outreach organizes on a yearly basis and register to attend some of them.
+You will be required to list and describe these activities on your application when you apply to WCM-Q. It is worth checking the sections of our website announcing the different outreach activities that the Office of Student Outreach & Educational Development organizes on a yearly basis and register to attend some of them.

 Students in Grade 11 (Juniors)

 - Reinforce your links with your science/math teachers and your school counselor: Your teachers and school counselor will be asked to write reference letters to accompany your application.
 They need to write about your points of strength and need to know more about your motivation to pursue medicine.
-Ask your teachers and counselors if they will be willing to write you reference letters and go through your academic achievements with them.
+Ask your teachers and counselors if they would be willing to write you reference letters and go through your academic achievements with them.
 Ask them to update your file accordingly.